A life that should feel fulfilled.

 To recognise our true purpose we need to give ourselves the chance to listen deeply.
 And that requires us to slow down and be both honest and caring with ourselves.

 Our modern culture promotes busyness, distraction and control.
-But this keeps us in the shallows, disconnected.
+And this keeps us in the shallows, disconnected.

 What’s required, I believe, is a deeper relationship with not only ourselves and other humans, but also with the living Earth and the moment we are in.